Employee Experience

-Workplace Ostracism: 7 Ways It Affects Your Employee Engagement
+Workplace Ostracism: 7 Proven Ways It Damages Employee Engagement in 2025

 Can you recall this feeling you had while at school?
 The one you got when you inadvertently ended up sitting alone at the back of the class.
 Or when you were the only one without a partner for a project.
 Or when you had to eat lunch alone because no one called you or you couldn’t find anyone to join.
-That same kind of feeling at work is a sign of workplace ostracism.
+That same kind of feeling at work is a sign of workplace ostracism and the impact runs deeper than most organizations realize.

 Workplace ostracism happens when an employee is ignored, excluded, or disregarded by their coworkers.